-These 60 witch quotes will leave everyone spellbound
+These 55 witch quotes will leave everyone spellbound

-Witches are terrifying, but for many, they're also fascinating.
-From their mysterious witch names to spooky hexes, there's a reason generations have been obsessed.
+Witches are scary, but also utterly fascinating.
+From their mysterious witch names to the mysterious spells they conjure up in cauldrons, people are obsessed with them.

 So obsessed, in fact, that they dress up in their likeness for Halloween and binge watch witchy movies like "Hocus Pocus," "Harry Potter," and "Practical Magic" year-round.

-To celebrate all things witch (think caldrons, black cats and broomsticks), we've conjured up a list of witch quotes we're sure are going to leave you ... wait for it ... spellbound.
+To celebrate all things witch (think black cats and broomsticks), we've gathered a list of witch quotes we're sure are going to leave you ... wait for it ... bewitched.

 You can't blame us for leaning into the puns, because there are so many good ones.
 That's especially true when it comes anything spooky like Halloween, ghosts and, of course, witches, which we're dedicating these inspired quotes from movies, TV shows and books to.

-We've got classic lines spoken by Winifred Sanderson of "Hocus Pocus" along with funny witch quotes by Harry Potter's Hermione Granger and many other sayings we think will enchant you.
+We've collected classic lines spoken by Winifred Sanderson of "Hocus Pocus" along with funny witch quotes by Harry Potter's Hermione Granger and many other sayings we think will enchant you.

 Try using one or two as an Instagram caption to accompany your spirited witch costume, or commemorate the full moon with a saying that evokes images of covens gathering to dance beneath the stars.